 Many of the records of the articles you find in America: History & Life and other databases will have direct links to the fulltext of the article.
 If not, click on Get It @ R. Get It @ R will (usually) provide links to fulltext outside of the database.
 If you don't see those links, click Sign-In, then Article Delivery.
 We'll provide a PDF copy, usually within a day.

 The databases listed below may also be useful.
-To see the full list of databases, from the Libraries homepage, under Resources, click Databases.
-For databases for primary sources in American history, click the "Find Primary Resources" tab above.
+To see the full list of databases, from the Libraries homepage, click Find a Database.
+For databases for primary sources in American history, click the "Find Primary Resources" tab.

 Academic Search Premier: Multidisciplinary